ambuilding/Spyder/medium/readme.md

   - active
   - writes responses that are generally apreciated by the Medium community.

-- Look through the latest posts from users I follow to see
+- Look through the latest posts from the users who I follow to see
-  - who has responded to those users.
+  - who has responded to my followings.
-- If they responded to someone I'm following, they must have similar interests to mine.
+  - If they responded to someone I'm following, maybe we have common interests.
+  - Filter by the number of recommendations

 - API endpoint